MIMJA156/time-tracker-ts-dev/README.md

 #### Cloud Storage

 To use this feature you need to link your github account account and allow gist read and write access.
-To do this run the command VSCode command ``Time Tracker: Link Github`` or access it inside the options window on the web GUI.
+To do this run the VSCode command ``Time Tracker: Link Github`` or access it inside the options window on the web GUI.

 #### Web GUI